sus20/CC_A2/consumer_job/README.md

 ## Unresolved Challenges

 I was unable to complete the task, which involved comparing the bandwidth between the pre-implemented batch processing application and the stream processing implementation.
 The goal was to connect to Grafana, either locally or on the cloud.and interface with the pre-installed Prometheus servers of the LIMS for streaming data, as well as with the DB Synchronizer Job for batch processing.Unfortunately, I couldn't fulfill these requirements.

+The service is located on my GitHub repository [GitHub](https://github.com/sus20/CC_A2.git)

 ### Reference